brcnitk/IPv6-Deployment-Workshop/IPSec/README.md

 Now go to browser and type:
           http://[<your ip addr>]

-&ensp;  On Host2: Go to browser and type:
+&emsp;  On Host2: Go to browser and type:
           http://[host1 ip addr>]

 Now,let us capture and analyse the packets using wireshark.